RollaProject/mm-api-client/README.md

   chainId: 96,
 });

-// or construct with a function that returnd the authentication string const apiClient = new RollaApiClient(() => someFunctionToGetAuthenticationString(),
+// or construct with a function that returns the authentication string const apiClient = new RollaApiClient(() => someFunctionToGetAuthenticationString(),
 );